AIDocPrivy

 Common Pitfalls

 Trusting extraction blindly: Always review results, especially for financial documents.
 Even the best AI makes mistakes on poor-quality scans.
+A 2% error rate sounds small until it means two incorrect line items on every hundred invoices you process.

 Over-compressing images: JPEG artifacts around text edges cause OCR errors.
 Use PNG for scans or use minimal JPEG compression.
+When in doubt, save at higher quality and reduce file size later if needed.

 Ignoring confidence indicators: Good extraction tools provide confidence scores.
 "NEEDS_REVIEW" means exactly that — do not skip the review.
+These indicators tell you where the AI is uncertain, which is exactly where errors are most likely.

 Try It Now

 DocPrivy handles scanned documents natively.
 Upload a scanned PDF, JPEG, or PNG image, and the AI will extract structured data from it — even from low-contrast or slightly skewed scans.
-Export to XLSX, CSV, DOCX, or JSON, all for free.
+The AI identifies the document type automatically and extracts all relevant fields, tables, and line items.